wbartlett1/Data400_Final_Project/README.md

 Have any questions?
 Contact us at our email below or open an issue!

-- 📧 Email: bartletw@dickinson.edu| KEVIN EMAIL
+- 📧 Email: bartletw@dickinson.edu | tranqu@dickinson.edu
 - 💬 Open an [Issue](https://github.com/wbartlett1/Data400_Final_Project/issues)
 - 🎓 This project was completed for the Data Analytics Capstone at Dickinson College